-10 Year infrastructure expenditure forecast - renewal and maintenance programmes
+10 Year Infrastructure Expenditure Forecast - Renewal and maintenance programmes

-The graphs on the following page show the forecast asset condition for the Council's water, sewer, and stormwater networks, with the proposed network renewal spend over the next 30 years.
+The graphs below show the forecast asset condition for the Council's water, sewer, and stormwater networks, with the proposed network renewal spend over the next 30 years.
 The performance of the network typically deteriorates gradually over time.
 Therefore, it is not critical that any particular asset is replaced in the specific year shown.